 The images above are great examples of bezel wire and how each type gives you different design options and effects when you're setting cabs.
 Last year, we were fortunate to have Jeff Fulkerson come to Halstead and hold a workshop for the employees here.
 These samples are from that class.

 Jeff's expertise in cabochons, custom bezel settings, and stone inlay makes him a master at his craft.
-He teaches around the country and his website has blog articles and online jewelry courses.
+He teaches around the country and his website has instructional blog articles.
 I highly encourage you to take one of Jeff's classes in person or online.
 You'll learn so much!

 Choosing the Right Bezel Wire